 If you want to run a thriving private dental practice, providing high-quality dental care is not enough to keep your doors open.
-There are a few key dental metrics that you need to understand and monitor consistently.
-Monitoring these metrics will allow you to pinpoint issues that are cutting your profits and make strategic improvements that improve your quality of care and your bottom line.
+There are a few key performance indicators (KPIs) that you need to understand and monitor consistently.
+Monitoring these dental KPIs will allow you to pinpoint issues that are cutting your profits and make strategic improvements that improve your quality of care and your bottom line.

 Average Production Per Patient

 Having a consistently full schedule sounds like a good thing, but if your practice is struggling financially, you are probably not paying close enough attention to your average production per patient, which is one of the top key dental metrics.